Now and then, writing assignments drop into your lap, like manna from heaven.

 Remember, you have some leverage here, especially when the editor has his back to the wall, and the magazine is going to press within a few days.

 As long as you make a reasonable proposal, you should be able to ask substantially more than the normal rate of pay for that magazine.
-I usually go for double the normal rate of pay.
+I usually go for double the normal rate of pay because it sets my other work back by a few days.

 Once you’ve established your terms ask the editor to send the request and agreement to you in an email.
 This is your contract, and is acceptable in small claims court as a legal document.
 This also gently sends the editor the message that you’re a professional and will hold him to the terms you have agreed on.